dvsa/mes-mobile-app/buildScripts/README.md

 4. Close the Preferences dialog.
 In the top left of the main XCode window select the icon that looks like a folder, then the project name.
 5. Ensure your "Bundle Identifier" is unique (you can probably just suffix your initials).
 6. Select a connected device in the top menu bar.
+7. Go to `File` -> `Workspace Settings` and seting `Build System` to `Legacy Build System`.
-7. Ensure "Automatically manage signing" is selected.
+8. Ensure "Automatically manage signing" is selected.
 In the "Team" dropdown, select your personal team.
 A Provisioning Profile should be populated.
-8. Determine your `TeamIdentifier` in your provisioning profile (found at `~/Library/MobileDevice/Provisioning Profiles`).
+9. Determine your `TeamIdentifier` in your provisioning profile (found at `~/Library/MobileDevice/Provisioning Profiles`).

 ## build.json